Exact orbifold fillings of contact manifolds: Introduction

 \subsection{The partial order on contact manifolds}

 In \cite{RSFT}, Moreno and the second author studied the partial order endowed on the collection of contact manifolds by the existence of exact cobordisms.
 It is a natural question to ask whether this partial order is a total order, i.e.\ are there pairs of contact manifolds without exact cobordisms in either directions?
 Although it is tempting to believe the existence of such pairs given the richness of contact manifolds, examples are far from obvious.
-Indeed, the only known example in dimension $3$ explained to us by Wendl uses several rather deep results in $3$-dimensional contact topology from \cite{bowden2012exactly,etnyre2004planar,ghiggini2005strongly,massot2013weak}; see \S\ref{sec:non_exist_cobord} for the description of the example and the argument.
-With the help of exact orbifold fillings, the question can also be solved for all higher dimensions. \begin{corintro} For every $n\ge 2$, there exist two $2n-1$ dimensional contact manifolds $Y_1,Y_2$, between which there are no exact cobordisms in either direction. \end{corintro}
+Indeed, the only known example in dimension $3$, explained to us by Chris Wendl, uses several rather deep results in $3$-dimensional contact topology from \cite{bowden2012exactly,etnyre2004planar,ghiggini2005strongly,massot2013weak}; see \S\ref{sec:non_exist_cobord} for the description of the example and the argument.
+With the help of exact orbifold fillings, the question can also be solved for all higher dimensions. \begin{corintro} For every $n\ge 2$, there exist two $(2n-1)-$dimensional contact manifolds $Y_1,Y_2$, between which there are no exact cobordisms in either direction. \end{corintro}

-Moreover, the same holds even if we consider exact orbifold cobordisms. \begin{corintro} For every $n\ge 3$, there exist two $2n-1$ dimensional contact manifolds $Y_1,Y_2$, between which there are no exact \emph{orbifold} cobordisms in either direction. \end{corintro}
+Moreover, the same holds even if we consider exact orbifold cobordisms. \begin{corintro} For every $n\ge 3$, there exist two $(2n-1)-$dimensional contact manifolds $Y_1,Y_2$, between which there are no exact \emph{orbifold} cobordisms in either direction. \end{corintro}

 \begin{remark} On the other hand, the analogous question for strong cobordisms seem to be open even for dimension $3$.
-One of the challenges is that we are lack of effective tools from SFT to obstruct strong cobordisms.
-It is worth noting that strong cobordism in dimension $3$ is already fairly flexible by the work of Wendl \cite{wendl2013non}. \end{remark}
+One of the challenges is that we lack the effective tools from SFT to obstruct strong cobordisms.
+It is worth noting that strong cobordism in dimension $3$ is in fact fairly flexible by the work of Wendl \cite{wendl2013non}. \end{remark}